-- The Centre for Teaching in Higher Education (ZHL) and its ZHLDigital office offer a wide range of support services to instructors who wish to use digital technologies in their teaching

-- The [internal continuing education programme of the WWU](#) with current virtual programmes, such as "Virtual Management", "Staying Relaxed While Working from Home", "Stress Be Gone - Managing Stress as Demands Change", "Being a Mother and Academic - During and After the Pandemic", "Body Language and Communication in Video Conferences, Webinars & Co." and "Workshop for Fathers" (all in German). - [\(f\)empower.
-Coaching and peer counselling](#): A service offered by the Equal Opportunity Office and the HR Department to female employees of the WWU to help them cope with additional challenges caused by the coronavirus pandemic. - Advice services oriented specifically to one's personal needs, and virtual events for doctoral candidates and postdocs by the WWU Graduate Centre ([advisory services](#) and [events](#)) and the Equal Opportunity Office (e.g. the [Support Circle](#) for women junior researchers).
+- The Centre for Teaching in Higher Education (ZHL) and its ZHLDigital office offer a wide range of support services to instructors who wish to use digital technologies in their teaching activities.
+Instructors can also request individual consultation and assistance with course planning.
+The ZHL has put together a large toolbox for digital university teaching, accompanied by detailed instructions for ease of use ([Link](#)). - The [internal continuing education programme of the WWU](#) with current virtual programmes, such as "Virtual Management", "Staying Relaxed While Working from Home", "Stress Be Gone - Managing Stress as Demands Change", "Being a Mother and Academic - During and After the Pandemic", "Body Language and Communication in Video Conferences, Webinars & Co." and "Workshop for Fathers" (all in German). - [\(f\)empower.
+Coaching and peer counselling](#): A service offered by the Equal Opportunity Office and the HR Department to female employees of the WWU to help them cope with additional challenges caused by the coronavirus pandemic. - Advice services oriented specifically to one's personal needs, and virtual events for doctoral candidates and postdocs by the WWU Graduate Centre ([advisory services](#) and [events](#)) and the Equal Opportunity Office (e.g. the [Support Circle](#) for women junior researchers). - Of course, there are advisory services, coaching seminars and continuing education programmes for supervisors like yourself.
+The [internal continuing education programme of the WWU](#) is currently offering the online workshop "Virtual Management"; the department of [personnel development advises supervisory staff](#) and offers professional coaching seminars for supervisory staff if desired.